eng1-team3-8/Stumble-Home/CONTRIBUTING.md

 #### 1.1 Running without tests

 If you want a fresh packaged JAR without running tests or checks, use the clean+jar flow.
-This rebuilds artifacts from scratch and produces the runnable JAR under `lib/build/libs/`.
+This rebuilds artefacts from scratch and produces the runnable JAR under `lib/build/libs/`.

 ```bash